-- A forward-facing child restraint system should be allowed to be put on the front passenger seat only when it is unavoidable.
-Always move the seat as far back as possible, because the force of the deploying front passenger airbag could cause death or serious injury to the child. - Do not allow the child to lean against the front door or around the front door even if the child is seated in the child restraint system.
-It is dangerous if the side airbags inflate, because the impact could cause death or serious injury to the child.
+• A forward-facing child restraint system should be allowed to be installed on the front passenger seat only when it is unavoidable.
+Always move the seat as far back as possible, because the force of the deploying front passenger airbag could cause death or serious injury to the child.

-- Do not put a rear-facing child restraint system on the rear seat if it interferes with the lock mechanism of the front seats.
-This can cause death or serious injury to the child and front passenger in case of sudden braking or a collision. - If your driving position is not satisfactory, do not install the child restraint system on the rear left seat.
+- Do not install a child restraint system on the rear seat if it interferes with the lock mechanism of the front seats.
+This can cause death or serious injury to the child and front passenger in case of sudden braking or a collision. - If the driver's seat position does not allow sufficient space for safe installation, install the child restraint system on the rear right seat.

-1. Run the lap and shoulder belt through or around the convertible seat following the instructions provided by its manufacturer and insert the tab into the buckle taking care not to twist the belt.
+Run the lap and shoulder belt through or around the convertible seat following the instructions provided by its manufacturer and insert the tab into the buckle taking care not to twist the belt.
 Keep the lap portion of the belt tight.

 - After inserting the tab, make sure the tab and buckle are locked and that the lap and shoulder portions of the belt are not twisted. - Do not insert coins, clips, etc. in the buckle as this may prevent you from properly latching the tab and buckle. - If the seat belt does not function normally, it cannot protect your child from injury.
 Contact your Toyota dealer immediately.
-Do not use the seat until the seat belt is fixed.
+Do not use the child restraint system until the seat belt is fixed.

-2. Fully extend the shoulder belt to put it in the lock mode.
+Fully extend the shoulder belt to put it in the lock mode.
 When the belt is then retracted even slightly, it cannot be extended.